4 Sagittarii

 The visible component is a B-type main-sequence star with a stellar classification of B9 V. It has a high rate of spin, displaying a projected rotational velocity of 149 km/s.
 This is giving it an oblate shape with an equatorial bulge that is an estimated 14% larger than the polar radius.
 4 Sagittarii has 3.23 times the mass of the Sun and is radiating 240 times the Sun's luminosity from its photosphere at an effective temperature of 9,661 K.

+In Chinese astronomy, this star is part of the constellation Tiān Yuè (天籥, Celestial Keyhole).
+The IAU Working Group on Star Names adopted the name Tianyue for this star on 13 August 2026, after this Chinese constellation.